claudia-viaro/Wdss-UCLdss_research/README.md

  [Apply to the Summer research scheme](https://recruitment.wdss.io/wdss-research-project.html) <br />

  ## Why take part?
- - Build valuable research project experience that you can use for future job/university applications
+:white_check_mark: Build valuable research project experience that you can use for future job/university applications <br />
- - Boost your CV
+:white_check_mark: Boost your CV <br />
- - Learn a new programming language like Python, R or Julia
+:white_check_mark: Learn a new programming language like Python, R or Julia <br />
- - Learn a new statistical model and machine learning algorithm
+:white_check_mark: Learn a new statistical model and machine learning algorithm <br />
- - Work closely with experienced data scientists, graduates and PhD students
+:white_check_mark: Work closely with experienced data scientists, graduates and PhD students

 ## Target
 The scheme is open to any university student interested in cleaning datasets, producing graphics, learning about statistical models, and applying ML algorithms to real datasets.
-There are no strict requirements as per subject of your studies - data science skills are valuable tools to master in plenty of work areas! :vertical_traffic_light: Check out the level of comlexity of projects!  <br />
+There are no strict requirements as per subject of your studies - data science skills are valuable tools to master in plenty of work areas! :vertical_traffic_light: Check out the level of complexity of projects!  <br />

 The scheme is run by students for students - it intends to be an informal way to conduct a research experience that you may encounter for your dissertation or in other work experiences, it can turn out to be useful for your MSc or job application.
-We may plan a social event at Warwick or UCL (or both!) for the scheme's participants to chat about the projects, results and challenges with a glass of cold beer.
+We may plan a social event at Warwick or UCL (or both!) for the scheme's participants to chat about the projects, results and challenges with a glass of cold beer :beer:

 ## What to expect
 As one of WDSS & UCLDSS's summer researchers, you will be immersed in either group or independent work for one of the projects.
 We offer access to resources and support from experienced data scientists and subject ambassadors with specific domain epxertise. <br />

 - run virtually
-- the projects are done in small teams, unless you wish otherwise.
+- the projects are done in small teams, unless you wish otherwise
 - weekly meetings with a supervisor: a chance to seek guidance and suggestions, catch up with things, show your work and share your thoughts
 - produce a final report (with code to reproduce results) which will be published on the WDSS blog
-- there will be the possibility to present your work to YRM, an informal seminar that gathers young researchers in statistics (no professors involved).
+- there will be the possibility to present your work to YRM :teacher:, an informal seminar that gathers young researchers in statistics (no professors involved).
 This would be entirely optional, but a good opportunity to develop presenting skills in a friendly environment and showcase your work.

 ## Useful skills
 :computer: Some knowledge in either R or Python. <br />